ken-bimmel/jedi-on-tauntauns/rules/rules.md

 ## Destiny Points

-Whenever a character fails a check of any kind they receive a Destiny Point.
+Whenever a character fails a check of any kind, they receive a Destiny Point.
 By default Destiny Points can be spent in the following ways:

-- Add a +1 bonus to any roll of yours
+- Add a +1 bonus to any of that character's rolls
 - Add a +1 bonus to a Planned Action of another character

 Any number of Destiny Points can be spent on a single roll.
 The bonus for Destiny Points is applied as specified in the Bonuses and Penalties section below.
 Feats may add additional uses for Destiny Points.